traumverloren/haute-codeture/haute-codeture.md

 * Offline messaging
 * Retained messages

-^QoS: agreement between sender and receiver of a message regarding the guarantees of delivering a message (At most once, at least once, exactly once)
+^QoS: agreement between sender and receiver of a message regarding the guarantees of delivering a message ^(At most once, at least once, exactly once)
 ^QoS is a major feature of MQTT, it makes communication in unreliable networks a lot easier because the protocol handles retransmission and guarantees the delivery of the message, regardless how unreliable the underlying transport is
 ^Hook up a DB: Persistent session means even if the client is offline all the above will be stored by the broker and are available right after the client reconnects.